joneshf/purcel/README.md

 Currently, purcel relies heavily on [Dhall][].
 The configuration format is written in [Dhall][].
 The fetching of files uses [Dhall][]s import mechanism.
-The binary is little more than a wrapper that just pipes text to a file.
+The binary is little more than a wrapper that pipes text to a file.
 Since [Dhall][] is a full fledged programming language (with restrictions), we rely on it to provide extensibility and experimentation.